- Apply Here

 St. Joseph’s has the only hospital-based pediatric dentistry residency program in New Jersey.
 The two-year program opened in July of 2011, is fully accredited by the Commission on Dental Accreditation (CODA) and is sponsored by New York Medical College, a member of the Touro College and University System.

-St. Joseph's Regional Medical Center includes a state-designated children’s hospital and is a level two trauma facility with one of the nation’s busiest emergency departments.
+St. Joseph's University Medical Center includes a state-designated children’s hospital and is a level two trauma facility with one of the nation’s busiest emergency departments.
 Though the pediatric dentistry program is relatively new, the Department of Dentistry at St. Joseph’s has sponsored advanced dental education programs for over 40 years.
 A key departmental goal is to produce skilled, well-rounded clinicians by providing resources and committed faculty in a supportive environment conducive to learning.

 Patient care is provided at two locations: the main hospital campus and the outpatient Family Health Center.
 The Family Health Center is a well-equipped, off-site dental facility located minutes away from the main campus.
 Services provided at the main hospital include: treatment of emergency patients, management of in-house patients, sedation cases in the outpatient oral surgery suites and general anesthesia cases in the operating room.
 While at the Family Health Center, residents see both regularly scheduled and emergency patients for outpatient pediatric dental care.
 The patient population is large and quite diverse, providing residents with extensive experience in the management of medically fragile and special needs patients.